JSFoundation/TAC/BasePolicies/WG-Charter.md

 ### Meetings

-The [JS Foundation Base Meetings Policy][] applies to this CB.
+The [JS Foundation Base Meetings Policy][] applies to this WG.

 ### Consensus Seeking Process

-The [JS Foundation Base Consensus Seeking Process Policy][] applies to this CB.
+The [JS Foundation Base Consensus Seeking Process Policy][] applies to this WG.

 ### Contribution Policy

 The *[insert WG name]* GitHub repository is maintained by the WG membership.

 Modifications of the contents of the WG repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a modification via pull request and it will be considered by the Collaborators.
 All pull requests must be reviewed and accepted by a Collaborator with sufficient expertise who is able to take full responsibility for the change.
 In the case of pull requests proposed by an existing Collaborator, an additional Collaborator is required for sign-off.
 Consensus should be sought if additional Collaborators participate and there is disagreement around a particular modification.
 See _Consensus Seeking Process_ above for further detail on the consensus model used for governance.

 All proposed changes to this charter or any other WG process or policy document must be elevated to the WG for discussion before the change is accepted.